pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONcurrentPending/readme.md

 The information for the report is taken from that person's individual WorPT biosketch google sheet.
 The last page in that google sheet is where the list of grants, and their statuses, are written.
 The WorPT script will copy every grant that is still either active or has a status indicating that no information regarding selection has yet been obtained, and will format those grants into this current/pending form.
-The NOTANONcurrenPending WorPT file can serve as the "Current & Pending Funding" section of your proposal.
+The NOTANONcurrentPending WorPT file can serve as the "Current & Pending Funding" section of your proposal.

 NOTE: WorPT biosketch spreadsheet files should be kept up-to-date so that the information that is extracted for both the current/pending and bio-sketch sections of a proposal have valid and current information.